Medicare Supplemental Insurance Options

 Also known as Medigap, Medicare Supplement Insurance helps pay for some of the out-of-pocket costs that Original Medicare (Part A and Part B) leaves behind, such as deductibles, copayments and coinsurance.
 These plans are sold by private insurance companies separate from Original Medicare.
 In most states, there are 10 standardized Medigap plans to choose from that offer varying levels of coverage.

 Although you are not required to have it, Medigap can end up covering a lot of what is included in the other supplemental policies, such as emergency foreign medical care or extended stays in the hospital.
-That is probably why nearly 12 million people (22% of people on Medicare) were enrolled in a Medigap policy in 2015.
+That is probably why nearly 14.5 million people (nearly 50% of people on Medicare) were enrolled in a Medigap policy in 2019.
 Plus, if you sign up for Medigap during your 6-month Medigap open enrollment period, insurance companies cannot deny you coverage or make you pay more for a policy because of a pre-existing condition.

 In most states, there are 10 standardized Medigap plans (Plans A, B, C, D, F, G, K, L, M and N).
 Every type of plan with the same letter offers the same basic benefits, no matter where in the country you are buying it.